naymspace/backpex/guides/live_resource/item-query.md

     query
     |> where([post], post.published)
   end

+  def item_query(query, _live_action, _assigns) do
+    query
+  end
 ```

 The example above will filter all posts by a published boolean on `index` view.
 We also made use of the named binding.
 It's always the name of the provided schema in `snake_case`.
 It is recommended to build your `item_query` on top of the incoming query.
 Otherwise you will likely get binding errors.

+Make sure to always cover all possible cases or add a fallback `item_query/3` function that just returns the query.

 > #### Important {: .info}
 >